jacheung/jacheung.github.io/_projects/2020-04-30-localization-behavior.md

 ##### What do the models tell us?

-The prediction with individual features and a combinatorial model using all features in an interpretable model gives us confidence that the number of touches, radial distance, and whisker angle at touch are strong candidate features that mice use to localize objects.
+Prediction with individual features and a combinatorial model using  interpretable models highlights the number of touches, radial distance at touch, and whisker angle at touch are candidate features for location perception in mice.

 MCC FIGURE
-Looking at each individual feature and using MCC as our metric I find that the number of touches, radial distance, and whisker angle at touch serve as the best predictors of choice.
+Prediction with individual feature and using MCC as our metric we find that the number of touches, radial distance, and whisker angle at touch serve as the best predictors of choice.
 It should be noted that the combinatorial model using all features and the raw position of the pole serve as the upper ceiling of prediction using just sensory features.
 We acknowledge that there are many unmeasurable features that could drive choice such as motivational state or lapse in judgment.

 WEIGHT FIGURE
 By looking at the a combinatorial model using all features, both GLM variable weights and random forests out-of-bag error pointed to the same important features -  touch counts, radial distance, and angle.